 Stage 5: (Optional) Installing and managing extensions

-After it is customized based on your needs, you can get more value from Zowe through installing extensions, whether they are optional components from the Zowe project or from other vendors.
+After Zowe is customized according to your needs, you can leverage more Zowe functionalities by installing extensions.
+These extensions can be optional components from the Zowe project or from other vendors.

 If you encounter unexpected behavior when installing or verifying the Zowe runtime on z/OS, see the Troubleshooting section for tips.

-If you need more information on the server configuration file, check the Zowe YAML configuration file reference.
+For more information on the server configuration file, see the Zowe YAML configuration file reference.